DhirajBro1/AgriFarm/README.md

-# AgriFarm
+# 🌱AgriFarm
-an app for development for farmers
+an app build in react-expo for development of farmers